nabil-hassan/github-actions-sandbox-v2/README.md

         working-directory: ./4-third-party-actions/react-app
 ```

-- Using the `run-name` directive to title your run - you can include variables to make it dynamic.
+- Using the `run-name` directive to title your run - you can include variables from the various contexts to make it dynamic.

 ```yaml
 name: Contexts